StillFantastic/NTU-Web-Development/HW_Report/Week06.md

 * JavaScript Objects: Utilized in structuring the code via App and UIComponent objects, illustrating complex behavior modeling and prototype-based inheritance for functionality sharing.

 * DOM Manipulation: Employed for dynamic webpage interaction, utilizing methods like document.getElementById and document.querySelector for element selection and modification, showcasing dynamic styling and visibility adjustments.
-JavaScript Objects: The script extensively uses objects, such as App and UIComponent, to organize code into logical sections.
-These objects encapsulate data and functions related to specific parts of the application, demonstrating the use of objects to model complex behaviors and structures in JavaScript.

 ## 額外找了與當週上課的主題相關的程式技術